SnipWise/swise/README.md

-# swise
+# Swise
-S.W.I.S.E.
+> S.W.I.S.E.
 Smart Workflow Intelligence &amp; Snippet Engine

+> *This is a VSCode Extension to be used with the [SNIP](https://github.com/SnipWise/snip) AI Agent*

 ## Features
 > 🚧 WIP